willr196/guardian-data-streaming/SE/events-platform.md

 - both a website and a mobile app
 - logging in using a Google account, or other social media

-## Due date
+## Due date and completion considerations

-To be advised, but not later than four weeks from commencement.
-Please note that you must host this project, and that you must provide clear documentation on how the project can be ran locally.
-Omitting these two steps can result in this project being unsuccessful.
+The due date is to be advised, but not later than four weeks from commencement.
+Please note that the following are non negotiable for the fulfillment of the project:
+- you must host a project which covers the MVP;
+- you must provide clear documentation summarising the project and explaining how the project can be ran locally;
+- you must provide test staff and user accounts for us to review your work.

+Omitting these requirements can result in this project being unsuccessful.